ygda-org/programming-guide/sections/section-1.md

 - `is_on_floor() -> bool`: This function will return true if the player is on the floor.
 This will be useful later when we implement jumping.

 ### Now, it's your turn!
-We will give you the outline and you need to fill in the rest.
-We will give you the answer, but try filling it out first!
+We will give you the outline but you will need to fill in the rest.
+We'll give you the answer a bit further down, but try filling it out first!
 ```gdscript
 extends CharacterBody2D